larrygrpolanco/research-paper-webapp-poc/memory-bank/activeContext.md

 ### Data Structure

-- Created initial JSON data files:
+- Working on creating initial JSON data files:
   - idols.json (based on Table 2 from the paper)
   - videos.json (based on Table 1 from the paper)
   - findings.json (key statistics from the paper)